Muhajir (Pakistan): History

-First stage (August–November 1947)
+First immigration wave (August–November 1947)

 There were three predominant stages of Muslim migration from India to West Pakistan.
 The first stage lasted from August–November 1947.
 In this stage of migration the Muslim immigrants originated from East Punjab, Delhi, the four adjacent districts of U.P., and the princely states of Alwar and Bharatpur which are now part of the present-day Indian state of Rajasthan.
 The violence affecting these areas during partition precipitated an exodus of Muslims from these areas to Pakistan.
 Punjabi Muslims from East Punjab crossed to West Punjab and settled in a culturally and linguistically similar environment.

 The migration to Sindh was of a different nature to that in Punjab, as the migrants to Sindh were ethnically heterogenous and were linguistically different from the locals.
 The migrants were also more educated than the native, and predominantly rural Sindhi Muslims who had been less educated and less prosperous than the former Sindhi Hindu residents, suffered as a result.
 The migrants, who were urban, also tended to regard the local Sindhis as "backwards" and subservient to landowners.

 Prior to the partition, the majority of urban Sindh's population had been Hindu, but after the independence of Pakistan in 1947, the majority of Sindh's Hindus migrated to India, although a substantial number of Hindus did remain in Sindh.
 1.1 million Muslims from Uttar Pradesh, Bombay Presidency, Delhi, and Rajasthan settled in their place; half in Karachi and the rest across Sindh's other cities.
-By the 1951 census, the migrants constituted 57 percent of the population of Karachi, 65 percent in Hyderabad, and 55 percent in Sukkur.
+By the 1951 census, the migrants constituted 57 per cent of the population of Karachi, 65 per cent in Hyderabad, and 55 per cent in Sukkur.
 As Karachi was the capital of the new nation, educated urban migrants from Delhi, Uttar Pradesh, Bombay, Bihar, and Hyderabad Deccan preferred it as their site of settlement for better access to employment opportunities.
 The migrants were compensated for their properties lost in India by being granted the evacuee property left behind by the departing Hindus.
-A sizable community of Malayali Muslims (the Mappila), originally from Kerala in South India, also settled in Karachi.
+A sizeable community of Malayali Muslims (the Mappila), originally from Kerala in South India, also settled in Karachi.